algorithms-in-action/algorithms-in-action.github.io/src/algorithms/extra-info/QSInfo.md

 ## Exercises/Exploration

+The AIA progress bar allows you to see how many steps there are in the animation, which is a *very rough* guide to run-time.
+Plot the number of steps versus the number of data items, for sorted data - what does it show?

 Look into some of the history of quicksort.
 The basic idea is relatively simple and was invented long ago.
 However, it has had a *huge* amount of work done on it over the years to refine it in many ways - far more